 Silvia Gabbiati: Sometimes I described imaginary situations, trying to shape the profile of the story protagonist as best as possible in order to make the process of identification [for the reader] more agile and powerful; other times I used situations I lived in first person but I had an alter-ego character live them [in the story].

 Luana: What most important advice would you give to writers who want to use the storytelling technique?

 Silvia Gabbiati: First of all, describe real situations that will spark people's interest.
 Nobody likes to read plain narrations without emotions nor passion in the writing!
 Then, describe the context in detail, especially the protagonist, so that the reader will grow familiar with them and will start to consider them a friend, someone to learn something from at the end of the reading.
 It's vital to pay attention to the emotional aspect.

-A suggested reading: The Brain Audit by Sean d’Souza
+Suggested read: The Brain Audit by Sean d'Souza

 There is more in the book, but the takeaway is that the closer you come to your reader, the more your writing will build a connection and eventually convert.